apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

 [TO_TIMESTAMP](#TO_TIMESTAMP)(DOUBLE)| TIMESTAMP

 ### Format Specifiers for Numerical Conversions
-Use the following format specifiers for converting numbers:
+Use the following Java format specifiers for converting numbers:

 | Symbol     | Location            | Meaning                                                                                                                                                                                              |
 |------------|---------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|